dospro/bnf_grammar_parser/README.md

 # Grammar Parser
-This is a coffeescript application which parses a grammar in BNF format and can produce coffeescript code which contains actions and goto tables used to parse any language.
+This is a  Node.js application written in javascript which parses a grammar in BNF format and produces code in any language ready for parsing the languajg defined in the grammar file.

+Some of it's uses can be:

-It can also be used on editors to format BNF code, analyze grammars, transform them between different formats (xml, json, bnf...), etc.
+* It can also be used on editors to format BNF code
+* Analyze and/or reformat grammars (json, xml, yaml, bnf, etc).
+* Generate a compiler for a given language
+* Generate a syntax highlighter

+There can be more uses for this application of course.